ModRef/ModRef.github.io/index.md

-ModRef 2018 will be the 17th in a [series of workshops on Constraint Modelling and Reformulation](https://www-users.cs.york.ac.uk/~frisch/ModRef/).
+ModRef 2018 was the 17th in a [series of workshops on Constraint Modelling and Reformulation](https://www-users.cs.york.ac.uk/~frisch/ModRef/).
 ModRef has always been co-located with the [Constraint Programming (CP) conference](http://www.a4cp.org/events/cp-conference-series) in the past.
-This year ModRef will run at [The 24th International Conference on Principles and Practice of Constraint Programming](http://cp2018.a4cp.org/) in Lille, France on the 27th of August.
+The workshop ran at [The 24th International Conference on Principles and Practice of Constraint Programming](http://cp2018.a4cp.org/) in Lille, France on the 27th of August 2018.

 Recent years have witnessed significant research devoted to modelling and solving problems with constraints.
 The importance of modelling and model reformulation is widely recognised.